karencfisher/simple-chat/readme.md

 <h2>Configuration</h2>
 </span>

-There are three configuration files:
+There are four configuration files:

 gpt3_config.json: where you can set the specific engine, temperature, and max_tokens.
 Changing the temperature will change the randomness or variation in of the model's responses.
 The lower the temperature, the less 'creative' it will be in its responses, and it may be more repetitive.
 The higher, the more 'creative' it may be.

+chatgpt_config.json:
+similar configuration for ChatGPT, except for not specifying the model being used.

 vosk_config.json: settings for vosk speech recognition.
 These have technical details like bit rate and buffer sizes, and likely won't need to be change often.
 But they are exposed for the brave.